-With our work from Kernel 1 you should have three tools at your disposal – Slack, Twitter, and your blog.
-You can be resident in any of these but starting with this kernel, for those who are comfortable, I’d like to start moving to Twitter as a focus.
+With our work from week 1 you should have three tools at your disposal – Slack, Twitter, and our blog.
+You can be resident in any of these but starting with this week, for those who are comfortable, I’d like to start moving to Twitter as a focus.
 Remember that Slack is always there as more private place to connect with the SNC group.
 This week start exploring the public scholars and professionals in your field and start thinking about how you might connect with the online communities that are in your field.

 Residency in Twitter

 At this point you should also have access to our blog here at snc.digpins.org where you can post some longer reflections of your thinking regarding what we are talking about in DigPINS.
-If you don’t want to create a blog I can create an account for you here on snc.digpins.org.
 Back and forth conversation like what we get in Slack and Twitter is great but it doesn’t go very deep and can feel kind of shallow after some time.
-The blog posts are meant to just give you some space to let us know what you have been thinking about without the limits of something like twitter but still public.
+The blog posts are meant to just give you some space to let us know what you have been thinking about without the limits of something like Twitter but still public.

 Don’t like writing your thoughts out?
 Consider an audio or video post.
 Maybe your post is a series of images with some captions that tells a story – get creative.

 You contribute to residency in a blog not just by writing and posting but by reading and connecting with others who are blogging.
 Once you publish a blog post you need to share your post.
 For this course you can always post to our Slack if you only want a smaller reach or on Twitter with #DigPINS if you would hope to tease out a larger audience or perhaps another hashtag that might be appropriate for your post.
 Of course it is the web so it is important to remember that it is technically pubic.
 Consider your audience when blogging – who is it for?

-Posting is not enough – it is really about reading.
+Posting is not enough – it is really about reading and engaging.
 Residency is about creating connections and you will never connect unless you are listening to others.
 Take time to read a few blogs and make some comments.
 Maybe your next post is an expansion on thoughts expressed on someone else’s post and you link to them and talk about how their thinking impacted yours.
-Many blogs have a little ‘like’ button these days which is the most passive way to interact with someone’s post but it is something.

 Things to do this week: